Leiopython/eventjs/README.md

 # eventjs
-JS library to create custom events
+eventjs will help you to manage you custom javascript events.

 ## Setup